-After a reckless driver crashes into you, it may seem fairly obvious that they should be held liable for the car accident.
-The question of liability can be much different, though, if you are hit by someone who is driving a commercial vehicle as part of their job, like an Amazon truck driver.
+After a reckless driver crashes into you, it may seem obvious that they should be held liable for the car accident.
+The question of liability can be much different, though, if you are hit by someone driving a commercial vehicle as part of their job, like an Amazon truck driver.
 Should you blame the delivery truck driver, the delivery company, or both?

 Delivery Truck Accidents Caused by Delivery Companies